qmk/qmk_firmware/docs/faq_build.md

 If that doesn't work, then you may need to download and run Zadig.
 See [Bootloader Driver Installation with Zadig](driver_installation_zadig.md) for more detailed information.

 ## USB VID and PID
 You can use any ID you want with editing `config.h`.
-Using any presumably unused ID will be no problem in fact except for very low chance of collision with other product.
+Using an ID that is presumed to be unused should generally not be a problem, except for the possibility of a rare collision with another product.
+A unique PID/VID combination is not required, but it is recommended.

 Most boards in QMK use `0xFEED` as the vendor ID.
-You should look through other keyboards to make sure you pick a unique Product ID.
+Using `0xFEED` is not required, and is specifically prohibited in VIA.
+If you use `0xFEED`, look through other keyboards to make sure you pick a unique Product ID.

 Also see this.
 https://github.com/tmk/tmk_keyboard/issues/150